-What types of businesses existed in Shasta during its peak as a transportation hub?
+What types of businesses existed in Shasta as a transportation hub during its peak?

 During its peak as a transportation hub, Shasta was home to various businesses catering to the needs of travelers and the transportation industry.
 These included hotels, saloons, livery stables, blacksmith shops, and general stores, many of which were housed in historic architecture.

-Are there any notable events or festivals held in Shasta throughout the year?
+Are there any notable events or festivals held in Shasta, California, throughout the year?

 Shasta does not host any annual events or local traditions.
 However, visitors can enjoy the Historical State Park, beautiful views of Mount Shasta, and explore the town’s many old buildings, some restored, some in ruins.